SonDo580/facebook-clone/README.md

 2. **In progress**

-- (FE) Building the UI for the Home page
+- (FE) Building UI for the Home page + Profile page

 3. **Todo**